madeleineforbes/gwenbell.com/content.md

 7 Apr 2013
 ----------

-_Code_
+**Code**

 Code or Die came like a flash from Biggie Smalls' brain to my heart as I sat at the Bed-Stuy donut shop, eating a salted caramel.

 Code.
 I'm singularly obsessed with deepening and deepening into code.
-It strikes me I have no other option, nor would I want one.
+It strikes me I have no other option, nor do I want one.
 2011.
 Moved to Mexico for three months.
 Off, off grid.
-Communed with baby geckos and beautiful women whose hips sashayed.
+Lived in a hotel on the water for a month, swang in a hammock and communed with baby geckos and beautiful women whose hips sashayed.

 I love Mexico, and I missed the web.
 You can't be offline and watch the web now, can't comment on it, can't just use it - have to code it.
 I became a programmer because I got fed up with the lack of programmers building the kinds of things I want.
 As I traveled the globe in 2012 I'd sit down with someone at a pub and say 'I want this.
 Can you build it?'
 Six months later, nothing.

 I want clean code, I want spanking beats.
 I want code only I can create.
 That's why I became a programmer.

-_Die_
+**Die**

 The death piece.
 I spent the last night of my mom's life massaging her dying body with fragrance-free lotion I can still smell.
 She died in my grandmother's arms a few hours later.
 Some find my seriousness about life unnerving.
 Since her death I've been preparing for my own.
 You hit this point, where the rubber meets the road - and you know you're in it or you're sniffling your way home.
 So, this is where the rubber meets the road.